soixantecircuits/electron-vue/README.md

 * ESLint \(with support for [`standard`](https://github.com/feross/standard) and [`airbnb-base`](https://github.com/airbnb/javascript)\)\*
 * Unit Testing \(with Karma + Mocha\)\*
 * End-to-end Testing \(with Spectron + Mocha\)\*
+* Settings that can be changed at runtime with [standard-settings](https://github.com:soixantecircuits/standard-settings)

 \*Customizable during vue-cli scaffolding